How to start Junk journaling is a beautiful blend of scrapbooking, journaling, and art.

-Here’s how to get started with junk journaling, even if you’re brand new to it.
+Here’s how to get started with a junk journal, even if you’re brand new to it.

 How to Start Junk Journaling